OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Design from Trust - How to Build Better Futures.md

 Somewhere around 2012, it dawned on me that most of my longtime role models and inspirations — the people who innovated the various systems I just listed (and [many more](https://bra.in/4pxQ56)) — had several profound things in common.

 First, I realized that most of my role models were contrarians.
 They swam against the main stream.
 Each of the contrarians was carrying a message difficult enough for their peers to hear that they were often marginalized or ridiculed by those peers.
 Their insights ran against their discipline's standing conventional wisdom: Let *any* worker stop the assembly line?
 We'll never get anything built!
 Give people with *no* collateral loans?
 No way!
-Let *any* fool on the planet edit the Wikipedia?
+Let *any fool* on the planet edit the Wikipedia?
 Are you nuts? *Remove* traffic lights?
 Seriously?

 You see what I mean.

 Then, slowly, I discovered the thread that connected their initiatives, an approach I called Design from Trust (and abbreviate as DfT).
 This post is a foundational exposition of DfT.

-**Design from Trust creates systems based on the assumption that participants are responsible and well-intentioned, rather than designing for the worst-case scenario.** Those participants not only want to enjoy the system's benefits, some even wish to help improve it.
+**Design from Trust creates systems based on the assumption that participants are responsible and well-intentioned, rather than designing for the worst-case scenario.** Most participants want to enjoy the system's benefits; some would even like to help improve it.
 Instead of designing systems as if everyone is potentially a bad actor, limiting everyone's behavior and discouraging them from engaging positively, DfT flips the script, and deals with the bad actors later, sometimes cleverly turning them into good actors.

+More importantly, by designing in ways that give the good actors responsibility and leeway, DfT releases the genius that shows up tktk.

 ## Trust compounds and rebounds